Green Infrastructure for Stormwater Management in NH Coastal Communities

 Why do we care about stormwater and how does Green Infrastructure help?

 Stormwater is rain runoff that flows across parking lots, roads, or other hard surfaces.
 Instead of soaking into soil on site, the runoff tends to be sent elsewhere in large volumes.
 This contributes to flooding and the untreated water can carry pollutants including nitrogen and toxic automobile lubricants into our rivers, lakes, and Great Bay.
 Many stormwater management systems designed to control some runoff are not always able to handle the large storm events that New Hampshire has experienced over the last several years.
 Green Infrastructure is a cost-effective way to keep more water on site, remove pollutants, and help to alleviate flooding.
+Find out more below:

 Congratulations to our Implementation Communities!